PromptAtlas

 Soft velvet texture adds a luxurious and tactile feel to AI-generated images by simulating the fine, dense pile typical of velvet fabric.
 When included in prompts, it directs AI models to replicate the characteristic softness, subtle sheen, and depth of this material, making visuals appear rich and inviting.
 This texture is ideal for creating realistic textiles, fashion elements, interior details, and cozy ambiance, infusing images with a quality of warmth and sophistication.
 The keyword helps achieve nuanced light interactions and surface definition, crucial for premium stock imagery and editorial designs requiring refined material depiction.

-Close-up of torn paper texture with rough jagged edges and visible fibers
+Close-up of vintage distressed paper texture with creases and stains